-Derived from ICB by Sy&Se, this technology allows to dramatically improve the adherence of thin layers such as PVD, CVD, and galvanoplasty.
-Furthermore, an AdHera post-processed thin film offers better resistance when the substrate material is subject to minor deformation.
+Derived from ICB by Sy&Se, the Adhera technolgy significantly improves the adherence of thin layers such as PVD, CVD, and galvanoplasty.
+For example, an AdHera post-processed thin film offers better mechanical resistance when the substrate material is subjected to minor deformation.

 The initial R&D effort was driven by the watchmaking industry.
 Since then, our award-winning and patented ICB technology is on the tech roadmap of international prime companies in many industrial fields.
 Today, it is closely followed by its derivative AdHera, an enhancer for deposited thin films.